Why does SnapComplete value credits at 2/3 of a token?

 How Does Credit Income Compare to Token Income?

-Most players earn more credits per week than tokens, but credits are worth less per unit.
-Here is a rough illustrative breakdown for different player types (the credit figures anchor the derivation above; the token figures are order-of-magnitude estimates, not precise game-economy measurements):
+Most players earn more credits per week than tokens, but each credit is worth less per unit.
+Here's a rough illustrative breakdown by player type (the credit figures anchor the 2/3 token derivation; the token figures are order-of-magnitude estimates, not precise game-economy measurements):

-The "Total Token Value" column shows your real weekly collection progress when you account for both currencies.
-This is the shape of math SnapComplete uses in Timeline projections: token income plus credit income converted at the 2/3 ratio.
-Timeline also factors in goodie rolls, season pass rewards, and new-release cadence, so real output may differ from these illustrative sums.
+The "Total Token Value" column is your real weekly collection progress once both currencies are counted.
+SnapComplete runs this same math in Timeline projections: token income plus credit income converted at the 2/3 ratio.
+Timeline also weighs goodie rolls, season pass rewards, and new-release cadence, so your real output will differ from these illustrative sums.

 Why Not Just Use a Simpler Ratio?

-The simple division (just looking at track rewards) gives you about 0.54 tokens per credit.
-That undervalues credits because it ignores the credits you earn back from the track itself.
-When you spend 100 credits on upgrades, you get about 17 credits back from Collection Track rewards and Collectors Reserves, and once those 17 credits get spent on further upgrades, they generate more credits, and so on.
-Adding up that reinvestment loop as a geometric series bumps the gross return from ~17 to about 21 credits per 100 spent once all future cycles are accounted for.
-Ignoring that loop would make credits look worse than they actually are, which would undervalue bundles containing credits, season pass credit rewards, and weekly credit income in timeline projections.
-The 2/3 ratio accounts for this full loop.
+That simple division (track rewards only) gives about 0.54 tokens per credit.
+It undervalues credits because it ignores the ones you earn back: spend 100 credits and you get ~17 back from the track and Reserves, and reinvesting those through the geometric loop lifts the gross return to ~21 per 100.
+Ignore the loop and credits look worse than they are, which would shortchange bundles containing credits, season pass credit rewards, and weekly credit income in timeline projections.